-- The sensitive redevelopment of underutilised sites to provide additional mixed use offering complementing the cultural, tourism and recreational activities of the area should be pursued. - To support the ecclesiastical and cultural use of St. Werburgh's Church and improve access into St. Werburgh's Church and graveyard. - To provide a pedestrian-friendly space and to improve the entrance and connection into Dublin Castle from Werburgh Street along Ship Street, and from Castle Street via the Castle Steps. - To recreate the line of Hoey's Court (the birthplace of Johnathan Swift) - To provide a new wall walk at Hoeys' Court, looking over Ship Street. - To open access to the wall walk from the existing gate on the Castle Steps (lower end).
+- The sensitive redevelopment of underutilised sites to provide additional mixed use offering complementing the cultural, tourism and recreational activities of the area should be pursued. - To support the ecclesiastical and cultural use of St. Werburgh's Church and improve access into St. Werburgh's Church and graveyard. - To provide a pedestrian-friendly space and to improve the entrance and connection into Dublin Castle from Werburgh Street along Ship Street, and from Castle Street via the Castle Steps. - To provide a new wall walk looking over Ship Street. - To open access to the wall walk from the existing gate on the Castle Steps (lower end).